-After introducing the style of notation in Section~\ref{section:Notation}, we highlight in Section~\ref{section:PhysicalConsistency} the intrinsic relationship between the distribution of mass and the inertial parameters of a rigid body---showcasing the fact that time dependency of the inertial parameters is not possible without time-dependent change of the distribution of mass---and reiterate the concept of physical consistency.
-Then, we derive in Section~\ref{section:Modeling} a generalization of the robotics equation that includes all relevant effects associated with time-dependent change of the inertial parameters, answering to the need for realistic testing by providing a testbed for robustness of adaptive algorithms concerned with counteracting imprecise knowledge of inertial parameters.
-We explain assumptions to be made such that the dynamics result in an ODE, allowing analysis with similar Lyapunov tools as are typically used when working on the classical robotics equation~\eqref{ClassicalRoboticEquation} and therefore striking a middle ground between complexity and realism.
-As it turns out, this approach describes the effect of time-dependent change of the mass distributions of end-effectors without any restriction from the imposed assumptions, thus enabling analysis of robustness against loading processes without resorting to a PDE machinery, i.e.\ alleviating computational and analytical cost.
+After introducing the style of notation in Section~\ref{section:Notation}, we highlight in Section~\ref{section:PhysicalConsistency} the intrinsic relationship between mass density and inertial parameters of a rigid body---showcasing the fact that time dependency of the inertial parameters is not possible without time-dependent change of the mass density---and reiterate the related concept of physical consistency.
+In the same breath, we remove ambiguity present in prior literature regarding the properties of physically consistent inertial parameters by taking a measure-theoretic approach to the matter.
+Then, we derive in Section~\ref{section:Modeling} a generalization of the robotics equation that includes all relevant effects associated with time-dependent change of the inertial parameters, answering the need for realistic testing by providing a testbed for robustness of adaptive algorithms concerned with counteracting imprecise knowledge of inertial parameters.
+We explain assumptions to be made such that the dynamics result in an ODE, thus allowing analysis with similar Lyapunov tools as are typically used when working on the classical robotics equation~\eqref{ClassicalRoboticEquation} and therefore striking a middle ground between complexity and realism.
+As it turns out, this approach describes the effect of time-dependent change of the mass densities of end-effectors without any restriction from the imposed assumptions, thus enabling analysis of robustness against loading processes without resorting to a PDE machinery, i.e.\ alleviating computational and analytical cost.
 In Section~\ref{section:StructuralProperties}, we use the insight from the modeling to reveal structural properties of the generalized robotics equation starting with some inherent properties regarding skew symmetry and decomposition into regressor form.
-Afterwards, the notion of physical consistency of inertial parameters of rigid bodies, i.e.\ constant ones, as established in Section~\ref{section:PhysicalConsistency} serves as fundament for the findings in Section~\ref{section:BoundedMassMatrix} on the boundedness of the mass matrix $M(q,\Theta)$ depending on the physical consistency of the inertial parameters.
+Afterward, the notion of physical consistency of inertial parameters of rigid bodies, i.e.\ constant ones, as established in Section~\ref{section:PhysicalConsistency} serves as fundament for the findings in Section~\ref{section:BoundedMassMatrix} on the boundedness of the mass matrix $M(q,\Theta)$ depending on the physical consistency of the inertial parameters.